 - Remote administration tools feature is included in this version which means that a user can remotely use and make changes to a computer.

 - Active Directory Lightweight Directory Services (AD LDS) is also included in the Professional version.

 - AppLocker feature is available but users can only create policies and not enforce policies.

 - Aero glass remoting feature is not available in Windows 7 Professional version.

 - Windows Media Player multimedia redirection feature is also not available in this version.

-- Audio recording over Remote Desktop Connection feature is not available.
+- Audio recording over the Remote Desktop Connection feature is not available.
 Users must have a separate audio recorder on the remote desktop.